oshaughnessy/maysl.soccer/_pages/parents.md

 be removed within the first weeks.
 If a player won't remove them, they can't play.

+## Pictures

+Near the end of every season, the league has a picture day.
+Team and individual photos are included as part of registration, and the photographer typically offers additional packages that players and their families may purchase.
+See [Picture Day](/pictures/) for more details.

 ## Further Reading

 For more information, see the [CYSA District VII Parents Page](